kognifai/IoT/IoT Documentation/Overview - Sensor Configuration Overview.md

 - The integrated connector will change the list of sensors it subscribes or polls based on the newly received list from the cloud

 ## Connector SDK with MQTT endpoint and edge gateway filtering
-- In this workflow the user has written a custom connector which lives within the control system zone of the network.
+- In this workflow the user has written a custom external connector which lives within the control system zone of the network.
 This connector uses the connector SDK to talk to the MQTT endpoint of the edge gateway.
 - The connector will send a list of available sensors to the MQTT endpoint (there is a separate MQTT topic for this)
 - The edge gateway will send this list of available sensors to the cloud